veritas-crest-3

 32 Quincy St

 After renovations, the collections of the Sackler, Busch-Reisinger and Fogg Museums were combined into what is now known as the Harvard Art Museums.
 Designed by Renzo Piano, the new museum was opened in 2015, just in time for our 55th reunion.
 A coffee shop on the 1st floor has café tables in the atrium and there are lockers to store personal belongings.
-There are wonderful collections of art on display, including the current exhibit of Edo Japanese Art.
+There are wonderful collections of art on display.

 The Godfrey Lowell Cabot Science Library